 As the collective adoration of the city rumbled above, a shiver shot up his arm.

 He turned away from the light back to the men on the benches.

-Themus ushered the southern fighter toward the benches, where Oran took the prisoner’s place between a Masseni fighter named Bado, and an Ajwati man called Oa.
+Themus ushered the southern fighter toward the benches, where Oran took the prisoner’s place between Bado and Oa.